 - Will we allow automation to sideline human workers?

 Let’s assume that automation becomes advanced to the point where robots can do everything better than humans, as Elon Musk suggests.
-Workers are no longer needed to provide any type of good or service, because robots can do it better, faster, more efficiently, and more affordably.
+Workers are no longer needed to provide any type of goods or services, because robots can do it better, faster, more efficiently, and more affordably.
 Does this mean humanity will be out of a job?

 Only if we accept the role as useless, unemployable, redundant human.